Toolkit: improving trust in science and healthcare in Africa

 The Wellcome Global Monitor, which surveyed over 140,000 people in 144 countries – including 40 countries in Africa – provides an unprecedented view of relationships between science and the public around the world, by nationality, gender, income and education.

 The survey asked important questions to ensure research benefits everyone equally.
 The topics included attitudes to vaccines, confidence in healthcare systems, doctors, nurses, scientists and government, and how much they think science benefits people like them.

 We’ve consolidated the Wellcome Global Monitor findings for Africa into one report, to help identify challenges and opportunities for engaging the public.

-How you can use this report
+How you can use this toolkit

-You can use the Wellcome Global Monitor Africa findings as evidence to identify gaps in trust between scientists and society.
+You can use the Wellcome Global Monitor Africa toolkit as evidence to identify gaps in trust between scientists and society.
 To actually fill those gaps you’ll need a more in-depth understanding of the specific challenges in your area, support of influential people and channels for engaging the public.